fennel-ai/client/docs/pages/concepts/featureset.md

  key fields in the dataset become kwarg to the lookup function.
 * It's not possible to do lookups on dataset without keys.

+### Derived Extractors

+There are 2 common patterns of simple extractors:

+1. Lookup extractors.
+These extractors perform a lookup on a single field of a dataset, potentially supply a default value for missing rows, and assign the output to a single feature.
+The dataset lookup example above is such an extractor.

+2. Aliases.
+These extractors map an input feature to an output feature.